 The Temple Mount Today

-In recognition of the meaning of the moslem buildings on the plaza, the Waqf control the organization of the plaza and of the buildings on it.
-They built an extension to the Al Aqsa mosque (which sits at the southern end of the plaza) and have another in the planning stage.
+In recognition of the meaning of the moslem buildings on the plaza, the Waqf control the organization of the plaza.
+And they control the buildings on it.
+They built an extension to the Al Aqsa mosque that sits at the southern end of the plaza.
+And they have another in the planning stage.
 The mosques attract large congregations on Fridays.

-That is the story behind why people pray at the Western Wall and put prayers in the gaps between the huge blocks of stone.
+That is the story behind why people pray at the Western Wall.
+And it is the story of why people put prayers in the gaps between the huge blocks of stone.